-CHAPTER 9 RUSSIAN FEDERATION NATIONAL TREATMENT INTRODUCTION OF RECYCLING FEE ON MOTOR VEHICLES While the Russian government reduced the import duty on automobiles on its accession to the WTO (August 22, 2012) in September 2012, it amended the "Federal Law on production and consumption waste" and introduced a transport vehicle "recycling fee".
-Then, the Russian government adopted a revised Law concerning recycling fees in October 2013 and put it into effect in January 1, 2014.
+INTRODUCTION OF RECYCLING FEE ON MOTOR Vehicles

+While the Russian government reduced the import duty on automobiles on its accession to the WTO (August 2012) in September 2012, it amended the "Federal Law on production and consumption waste" and introduced a transport vehicle "recycling fee".
+Then, the Russian government adopted a revised Law concerning recycling fees in October 2013 and put it into effect on January 1, 2014.
 Under the revised Law, (1) the fee exemption system for Russian domestic producers, (2) the fee exemption system for vehicles imported from the customs union, and (3) the local content requirements for fee exemption were abolished, and discriminatory factors in favor of domestic products were basically corrected.
 However, the difference between the tax rates on imported used cars and those on Russian domestic cars increased, and the situation that additional recycling fees are not imposed on Russian used cars if recycling fees were imposed on those cars when they were new cars was not corrected.
+In addition, in April 2018, the coefficient for calculating recycling fees was raised.
 The high tax rate imposed on used cars can be a de facto discrimination against countries that exclusively export used cars, raising suspicions of violations of MFN and national treatment obligations.
 Japan will continue to keep an eye on the implementation and operation status of the revised law and related implementation regulations, and seek from Russia operations consistent with the WTO Agreements, as needed.

-For details, refer to pages 149 - 150 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA-.
+For details, refer to pages 149 - 150 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA-.